 From building oyster reefs to establishing the largest successful eelgrass restoration effort in the world, we're putting science to work in Virginia's coastal bays.

 Which city on Earth has the most nature and the most engaged residents?
 The City Nature Challenge aims to find out!

-The City Nature Challenge (CNC) is an international citizen science effort to discover and document plants and wildlife in cities across the globe.
-The observation period of CNC 2021 took place April 30 - May 3.
+The City Nature Challenge (CNC) is an international community science effort to discover and document plants and wildlife in cities across the globe.
+The observation period for CNC 2023 will take place April 28 - May 1.

 Explore Your World

 The City Nature Challenge encourages people to discover and document the biodiversity of our urban spaces.
 What began in 2016 as a friendly challenge between Los Angeles and San Francisco has now grown to an international event!